-And gosh was she pretty.
+But gosh was she pretty.
 I knew why he fell in love with her.
 We all did.
 Fall in love with her I mean.
 And they got married pretty soon right out of high school because he had a smile and a confidence that carries you much further in life than even a good brain will.
 At least at first.
 But for some reason he didn’t leave with the rest of the kids his age.
 I mean there are still a few young people left, but they’re the ones who are going to take over family business like the Hawkins clan that run the metal works shop.
 And some of the farmers that still stick it out.
 And there is a county prison maybe thirty miles away and one kid I know went and worked as a prison guard over there and stayed living in his mother’s basement.
 His name is Greg.

-But that boy Douglas is a writer and so he stayed home writing all day and eventually that pretty girl Lily she got tired of staying with him, and staying in this town where there is only two restaurants and a café and where one day she would be old and gray and what had she done with her life?
+But Douglas is a writer and so he stayed home writing all day and eventually that pretty girl Lily she got tired of staying with him, and staying in this town where there is only two restaurants and a café and where one day she would be old and gray and what had she done with her life?
 I heard them arguing once in the café on Main Street and that’s exactly what she said.

 “Someday I’m going to be old and gray and so are you and we stayed our whole lives here in this one place where nothing changes and nobody does anything different than what they did the day before.”

-And I thought that maybe I should take offense to that, but then I thought, well she’s right and the people who live here, the people who stay, that’s exactly the way we want it.
+And I thought that maybe I should take offense to that, but then I thought, well she’s right.
+And the people who live here, the people who stay, that’s exactly the way we want it.

 So she up and disappeared, and I don’t know if she told him she was going to leave or not but she sure didn’t tell anyone else.
 She was just gone one day and left him sitting there on his couch looking like a sad dog and not doing anything, not even going down to the café to write.
 And we tried to cheer him up, but nothing would.
 It’s not like any of us knew what to say.

-But not anymore and that’s okay, too.
+But not anymore.
+And I guess that’s okay, too.

-Except it leaves poor Douglas sitting at home all alone and all the rest of us in town not knowing what to tell him.
-She always did have a lot of life to her, that Lily, and so I guess when she disappeared we shouldn’t have been surprised.
+Except that it leaves poor Douglas sitting at home all alone and all the rest of us in town not knowing what to tell him.
+She always did have a lot of life to her, so I guess when she disappeared we shouldn’t have been surprised.
 And maybe Douglas wasn’t.
 He told me once that he was lucky to have her and I remember I laughed and waved my hand at him, because I thought they were a real good couple, like they made a lot of sense, and none of us could think about them not being together.
 We always liked having them around.
-Always liked the way he would make her laugh and how they would walk down the street holding hands and looking at each other the way people who have been happily married a lot longer than them would look at each other.
+Always liked the way he would make her laugh and how they would walk down the street holding hands and looking at each other the way people who have been married a lot longer than them would look at each other.
 It brought life to the street.
 I’ve never had any thoughts about how quiet this town is, and never been surprised that the young people don’t want to stay here, but having them around added a little extra something special.

 But we all grow old and I guess that scares some people more than others.
 So she’s gone now doing something different with her life.
 Hopefully what she wants to be doing, because Douglas, he sure as hell isn’t doing much.
-Just sits at home with that sad dog look hoping that maybe one day she’ll come back to him.
+Just sits at home with that sad dog look hoping that maybe one day she’ll come back home.